28.01 Family and Bereavement Leave

 28.04.01 Return from Maternity/Parental Leave

-When an employee decides to return from a maternity/parental leave, she shall provide the Employer with at least two weeks' notice.
+When an employee decides to return from a maternity/parental leave, they shall provide the Employer with at least two weeks' notice.

 28.04.02 Parental Leave